IMF praises Spain, Ireland reforms but warns of risks

 Unemployment has risen steadily across Europe as the economic crisis has dragged on, and job creation will top the agenda at a regional summit next week, with leaders meeting again to discuss the issue in Berlin on July 3.

-The IMF backed this call on Wednesday and said the option of an ECB bond-buying programme for Spain should be kept open.
+The IMF backed this call on Wednesday and said the option of an ECB bond-buying program for Spain should be kept open.

 Ireland, which has consistently hit targets set under its bailout, came closer to weaning itself off emergency aid by raising 5 billion euros with a 10-year bond sale in March.